 Go Green with Water Filtration-To Lower Calcium Levels

 For most people around the country emptying your pool is not a viable solution economically or environmentally.
-There are companies that can come out and filter the water in your pool with RO filters (Reverse Osmosis) built into trailers and run the water from your pool through the trailer taking out Calcium or Magnesium that can change the Hardness level of the water.
+Some companies can come out and filter the water in your pool with RO filters (Reverse Osmosis) built into trailers and run the water from your pool through the trailer taking out Calcium or Magnesium that can change the Hardness level of the water.

 Calcium Hardness is a big problem for filling water around the States but especially in the Southwest where because of water restrictions emptying your pool is not an option.
 Evaporation is a huge problem that could increase the mineral content concentration.
 So dilution is not as acceptable as where I am on the East Coast.
 Using Reverse Osmosis is a great idea for lowering